-The Academic Course
+The Evening Course

 Pursue Your Intellectual Interests

-An academic course is an integral part of your learning experience at The Washington Center.
+The evening course is an integral part of your learning experience at The Washington Center.
 You’ll be able to choose one from up to 25 courses typically offered each semester or summer.

 All courses meet for three hours one night a week but are otherwise like courses taught on your campus.
 In many cases, they have a direct relationship to the work you're doing throughout the week and range from politics and business to international affairs and communications.

 The courses are led by highly qualified faculty who are dedicated teachers.
 They are grounded in traditional disciplines yet taught within the context of the wide array of resources offered in Washington, D.C.

 Sample List of Evening Courses